Wednesday, July 26, 2017

 Roman Catholic Mary Worship

-Following are a few excerpts from a Roman Catholic devotional prayer book titled "Devotions in Honor of Our Mother of Perpetual Help," pages 38-39, which contains extremely idolatrous prayers to Mary from Alphonsus Liguori:
+Following are excerpts from a Roman Catholic devotional prayer book titled "Devotions in Honor of Our Mother of Perpetual Help," p.
+38-39, containing idolatrous prayers to Mary from Alphonsus Liguori:

 "Come then to my help, dearest Mother, for I recommend myself to thee.
 In my hands I place my eternal salvation and to thee do I entrust my soul.
 Count me among thy most devoted servants, take me under thy protection and it is enough for me.
 For, if thou protect me, dear Mother, I fear nothing not from my sins because thou wilt obtain for me the pardon of them nor from the devils because thou art more powerful than all Hell together nor even Jesus my Judge Himself, because by one prayer from thee He will be appeased.
 But one thing I fear that in the hour of temptation I may neglect to call on thee and thus perish miserably.
 Obtain for me then the pardon of my sins, love for Jesus, final perseverance and grace always to have recourse to thee O Mother of Perpetual Help."